I-1-2-53.Filing a Fee Petition

 Although the representative may file at any SSA office, generally the representative files the petition with the SSA office shown below.

-If an Administrative Law Judge (ALJ) issued the title II or concurrent title II and title XVI decision, the representative sends the petition to the ALJ using the hearing office address.
-In title XVI only cases, the representative sends the petition to the appropriate FO.
+If an Administrative Law Judge (ALJ) issued the decision, including after remand from the Appeals Council (AC), the representative sends the petition to the ALJ using the hearing office address.

 Social Security Administration